Carrying Greece across the World

 In June 2001, George Dalaras collaborated again with the Ossipov Russian Orchestra conducted by Nikolai Kalinin, a concert that was staged in Delphi.
 It was a unique concert that was integrated at the celebrations of the First International Refugee Day as well as towards the 50th anniversary of the foundation of the United Nations High Commissioner for Refugees (UNHCR).
 For its biggest part, the concert list included works by Mikis Theodorakis – to whom the concert was dedicated as being one of the most prominent refugees – while, Jocelyn B. Smith, the famous American singer had also taken part in it.

 In September 2001, two unique concerts were staged at the Herodes Atticus Odeon in which George Dalaras took part alongside Emma Shapplin, the famous French artist.
 These concerts constituted the peak events of the United Nations High Committee for the Refugees (UNHCR) upon the celebration for the completion of its 50th anniversary.
-Furthermore, the concerts aimed at raising money and collecting funds for the programmes of the Organisation in Greece and abroad.
+Furthermore, the concerts aimed at raising money and collecting funds for the programs of the Organization in Greece and abroad.
 The two artists were accompanied by ninety musicians from the CAMERATA-Orchestra of the Friends of Music conducted by Alexandros Myrat.
 Once more in these concerts, George Dalaras uniquely interpreted “MISA CRIOLLA” & “NAVIDAD NUESTRA” – the classical pieces of music by Ariel Ramirez, the prominent Argentinean composer.

 In 21 June 2003, George Dalaras performed at the Herodes Atticus Odeon with Glykeria, on a Tribute to Asia Minor.
 The concert was held under the auspices of his Holiness the Patriarch of Constantinople Bartholomew and UNESCO.